 ❔ Frequently Asked Questions

-Recipes for certain baked goods require eggs to be at room temperature because room temperature eggs, along with room temp butter and milk, for instance, will cream together more easily than cold ingredients.
+Recipes for certain baked goods require eggs to be at room temperature because room temperature eggs, along with room temperature butter and milk, for instance, will cream together more easily than cold ingredients.
 If you have ever added cold eggs to softened butter in a stand mixer, you might have noticed that the batter looked curdled after mixing.
 This is because the cold eggs stiffen up the butter, making it harder to mix together.
 Eggs at room temperature mix seamlessly with the softened butter and create a smooth, uniformly textured batter.
 Both egg yolks and egg whites break up more easily when warm.

 If you're looking for a unique cookie that will add pizzazz to your baking tray, give this White Chocolate Raspberry Cookie a try!
 And be sure to try my Terry's Chocolate Orange Cookies!

 📋 White Chocolate Raspberry Jam Cookies Recipe